 npm install -g lighthouse

--g here so it get installed as global module.
+I am using -g here, so it gets installed as a global module.

-lighthouse command to ensure it has installed correctly.
+Once installed, run lighthouse command to ensure it has been installed correctly.

-Good, lighthouse is ready to run the audit.
+Good, the lighthouse is ready to run the audit.
 Let’s try some test options.

 To run a test using a headless browser